riffusion/riffusion-app-hobby/README.md

 # Riffusion App

-Riffusion generates audio using stable diffusion.
-See https://www.riffusion.com/about for details.
+Riffusion is an app for real-time music generation with stable diffusion.
+This repository contains the interactive web app.

+Read about it at https://www.riffusion.com/about and try it at https://www.riffusion.com/.

 * Web app: https://github.com/hmartiro/riffusion-app
 * Inference server: https://github.com/hmartiro/riffusion-inference